MionKit/mion/packages/router/README.md

 ## Automatic Validation and Serialization

-This router uses [Deepkit](https://deepkit.io/) runtime types to automatically [validate](https://docs.deepkit.io/english/validation.html) input data and [serialize](https://docs.deepkit.io/english/serialization.html) output data.
+This router uses [Deepkit](https://deepkit.io/) runtime types to automatically [validate](https://docs.deepkit.io/english/validation.html) params data and [serialize](https://docs.deepkit.io/english/serialization.html) response data.

 Thanks to Deepkit's magic the type information is available at runtime and the data is auto-magically Validated and Serialized.
 For mor information please read deepkit's documentation: